pferido/Energy-Disaggregation/README.md

 The folder “**Training_Notebooks**” has notebooks for hyperparameter tuning,  training and testing of appliances we tuned on: Dishwasher, microwave, stove and kitchen outlet.

-Parameters tuned: Batch size, window length, window offset, epochs and learning rate
+Parameters tuned: Batch size, window length and epochs
 <br>Best Model for Microwave:
 <br>Train on House 2 & 3, Test on House 1
 <br>Window Size: 10;  Epochs: 20; Batch Size: 128